-The program started September 20th and will last through December 20th (the guaranteed 90 days, per the city council’s mandate).
-To participate, you will have to pay violations in full by December 20, 2021.
+The program started September 20th and has been extended to March 20th (exceeding the city's original guaranteed 90 days, per the city council’s mandate).
+To participate, you will have to pay violations in full by March 20, 2022.

 According to the DOF, “Any respondent—an individual or business named on a violation—may participate in the FAIRER Program.
 In addition, payors—individuals or businesses who are not the respondent—may participate.”

 This program is separate from the OATH-Adjudicated ECB Violations Settlement Program, which is for default judgments entered on or after 6/23/21.
 If any newer outstanding judgments at your properties aren’t eligible for amnesty, they may be eligible for this.